EmergentMind/nix-config/docs/TROUBLESHOOTING.md

 This issue was encountered during a  home-manager switch without any substantial changes to the config.
 Including --refresh seemed to solve the problem: `home-manager switch --refresh --flake .#ta@grief`

+If adding `--refresh` does not solve the issue, you can run `systemctl --user reset-failed` prior to runninng `home-manager switch --flake .#ta@grief`

 Failure output below:

 ```bash